GMARS: Goat Mountain Astronomical Research Station

 Main telescope field with concrete pads.

 GMARS consists of two adjacent lots that are 5 acres each.
-Each lot has a house with a bedroom, bathroom, kitchen, plumbing, electricity—all the comforts of home (as of January 2012, the west house has 2 bathrooms!).
+Each lot has a house with a bedroom, bathroom, kitchen, plumbing, electricity—all the comforts of home.
 Each bedroom has several beds available to visitors on a first-come, first-served basis.
 On the west property, there's also a garage that serves as the clubs workshop and storage facility.
 It's even served as an impromptu movie theater!

-As of early 2012, there are 14 observatory buildings and 24 concrete pads (25, if you include the dedicated Capella pad).
+There are currently 15 observatory buildings and 24 concrete pads (25, if you include the dedicated Capella pad).
 There are designated tent camping areas and lots of room for car, truck, and RV parking.

 Row of observatories at GMARS.